 This year’s festival is wrapping up, but Sundance is already looking to the future.
 At Saturday night’s awards ceremony, the film festival announced that Tabitha Jackson would take over the role of director from John Cooper, who held the title for over a decade.
-Jackson, who has worked for Sundance since 2013, will be both the first woman and person of colour to lead the festival.
+Jackson, who has worked for Sundance since 2013, will be both the first woman and person of color to lead the festival.

 “I realized that the reason I’ve done any of the work I’ve done is because I so firmly believe in the arts as yes, a public good, but also a kind of catalyzer for understanding ourselves more for social progress,” Jackson told The Los Angeles Times.
 “This festival is the most fun tool, but also one of the most powerful tools that we have at the institute to put forward those values.”